duckietown/docs-brown/book/doc-sky/35-localization-slam/10-local-background.md

 # Localization Background {#localization-slam-assignment status=ready}

+## Bayes Filter
 Monte Carlo Localization is a type of Bayes filter.
 You'll remember the general Bayes Filter algorithm from the UKF project earlier in the course, but an overview is reproduced here for your convenience.

 The Bayes Filter incorporates information available to the robot at each point in time to produce an accurate estimate of the robot's position.
-Its core idea is to take advantage of data from two sources of information: the controls given to the robot and the measurements detected by the robot's sensors.
+Its core idea is to take advantage of data from two sources: the controls given to the robot and the measurements detected by the robot's sensors.

 At each new time step, the Bayes filter recursively produces a state estimate, represented as a probability density function called the *belief.* The belief assigns to every possible pose in the state space of the robot the probability that it is the robot's true location.
 This probability is found in two steps called **prediction** and **update**.